-St. Louis is a long way from the mountains, so options for partaking in snow sports are pretty slim.
-Powder seekers flock to Hidden Valley, the only resort that offers skiing, snowboarding, and snow tubing in the area.
-Located in Wildwood—less than a 45-minute drive—this locals' hangout is a little slice of winter paradise not too far away.
+St. Louis is a long way from the mountains, so options for partaking in snow sports are fairly slim.
+Powder seekers flock to Hidden Valley, the only resort that offers skiing, snowboarding, and snow tubing within an hour's drive from the city.
+Located in Wildwood—about 30 miles west—this locals' hangout is a little slice of winter paradise not too far away.

 About Hidden Valley Ski Resort